 Because there are no FDA-approved SARMs, they can’t be prescribed by a doctor.
 SARMs are considered investigational or experimental drugs.

 The Penalties for an Anti-Doping Rule Violation Can Be Significant

 College, professional, and Olympic athletes are held to an incredibly high standard known as “strict liability.”
 An athlete is considered responsible for whatever is present in their body regardless of how it got there.

 Even if it’s due to supplement contamination, the penalties for an anti-doping rule violation can include:

 The publicity associated with an anti-doping rule violation can also have serious consequences for your professional reputation.
 For example, the scandal could affect your ability to profit from your name, image, and likeness.

 If you have been accused of violating your sport's anti-doping rules, you should contact an experienced anti-doping lawyer immediately.

 Have You Been Accused of Anti-Doping Rule Violations Due to SARMs Dietary Supplement Contamination?

 At Global Sports Advocates, we understand what’s at stake and will work to minimize the effect sanctions may have on your ability to compete in the sport you love.
 Our anti-doping attorneys Paul Greene and Matthew Kaiser are leaders in the field of sports law who have represented athletes from over 50 countries spanning nearly every sports category.
-Please contact us online or call us directly at +1-207-747-5899 to schedule your free consultation.
+Please contact us online or call us directly at +1-207-747-5899 to schedule your initial 1 hour consultation.